US deports migrant women who alleged abuse by Georgia doctor

 Within hours of her first interview last week, Ndonga and her lawyers say she was told ICE had lifted a hold on her deportation and she could be sent to Kenya at any time.

-“Mbeti’s fear in answering the investigators’ questions were that it would make her immigration case worse,” Mukherjee said.
+“Mbeti’s fear in answering the investigators’ questions was that it would make her immigration case worse,” Mukherjee said.
 “And within hours of the interview, her worst fears were realized.”

 Another woman was taken to see Amin in February after requesting estrogen patches to treat hot flashes, following a hysterectomy performed by another doctor in 2014.
 She asked to be identified only by her first name, Yanira, because she fears being targeted by criminals if deported to Mexico.